 Purpose over paycheck

 Millennials are not afraid to leave a job when an employer fails to meet their needs – a fact that organizations are seeing play out in a very real way two years into the global pandemic.
-Where many baby boomers were once happy with working any 9-5 job that provided security and for them and their family, millennials are after something more than a paycheck.
-They are looking for job purpose and organizational values align seamlessly with their personal beliefs and values.
+Where many baby boomers were once happy with working any 9-5 job that provided security for them and their family, millennials are after something more than a paycheque.
+They are looking for job purpose and organizational values that align seamlessly with their personal beliefs and values.

 One of the challenges for companies today is figuring out how to transform processes, cultures, and environments to meet the needs and demands of this generation.
 To help you get started, we pulled together three things today’s employee looks for in a job.

 Research shows that 40% of job candidates around the world believe that flexibility in schedules and work models are guiding their career decisions.

 Flexibility means different things for different people.
 Some prefer compressed hours while others choose flextime arrangements, where the employee chooses when to start and end work as long as they fall within specific core hours.

 For others, flexibility might mean avoiding the rush-hour commute and working entirely from home.
 Flexible remote working also results in a better work-life balance and reduces the risk of burnout among employees.

 A desire for flexible work models is common among millennial professionals.
 In fact, a Bentley University study indicated that 77% of millennial workers believe flexible work hours would increase their productivity.